Permafrost/TundraTN/README.md

 3. Fork the project
 4. Start a feature/bugfix branch
 5. Commit and push until you are happy with your contribution
 6. Make sure to add tests for it.
-This is important so it won't in a future version unintentionally
+This is important so it won't break in a future version unintentionally

 Please try not to mess with the package version, or history.
 If you want your